IBMProjectEventStore/db2eventstore-IoT-Analytics/container/README.md

 `./dockershell.sh --endpoint 9.30.68.83 --db2-port 9177 --es-port 9178 --endpointRest zen-cpd-zen.apps.es-cp4d-r9.os.fyre.ibm.com --user user --password passw0rd --deploymentType cp4d --deploymentID db2eventstore-1604331070225254 --es-version 2.0.1.0`

+After the script is successfully run you are placed inside the conatiner. <br>

 Watson Studio Local (wsl)
 - Generally the eventstore server endpoint and the rest endpoint are the same, implying you only need to specify --endpoint
 - This requires the user and password options